MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/resource-org-subscriptions.md

 ### Multiple regions recommendations

-- Create additional subscriptions for each region only if you have region-specific governance and management requirements, for example data sovereignty, or to scale beyond quota limits.
+- Create additional subscriptions for each region only if you have region-specific governance and management requirements, for example data sovereignty or to scale beyond quota limits.

 - If scaling isn't a concern for a geo-disaster recovery environment that spans multiple regions, use the same subscription for the primary and secondary region resources.
 Some Azure services, depending on the business continuity and disaster recovery (BCDR) strategy and tools that you adopt, might need to use the same subscription.
 In an active-active scenario, where deployments are independently managed or have different life cycles, we recommend that you use different subscriptions.
 - The region where you create a resource group and the region of the contained resources should match so they don't affect resilience and reliability.